OpenWRT installation instructions for APU2 and APU3 boards

 - Boot OpenWRT from the SSD

-Now you should boot the debian USB and login either via ssh or through the serial cable.
-Make sure you have the WAN cable connected so you have connection to the internet.
+Now you should be logged in either via ssh or through the serial cable as shown above.
+Make sure you have the WAN cable connected, so you have a connection to the internet.

-http://downloads.lede-project.org/releases/17.01.4/targets/x86/64/ we need the image called "combined-ext4.img.gz".
-Make sure you get the ext4 image, otherwise you won't be able to resize the partition and use the entire disk space.
+You can now download the latest OpenWRT image from here http://archive.openwrt.org/releases/.
+Make sure to download x86 / 64 / generic-ext4-combined.img.gz file.
+We need an image called "generic-ext4-combined.img.gz".
+Make sure you get the ext4 image; otherwise, you won't be able to resize the partition and use the entire disk space.

 Flash the SSD drive with the OpenWRT image